So, you’ve been tasked with the challenge of organising your work’s corporate ski trip.

 Skiing is the ideal activity to promote good working relationships!
 Split the group into teams to see who can complete the most runs.
 The losers have to buy the first round!

-For a ski weekend focused around clients, restaurants and bars are the perfect place for networking!
+For a ski weekend focused on clients, restaurants and bars are the perfect places for networking!
 Impress a potential client by taking them somewhere that sources locally produced food and wine.

 You might be combining your trip with a conference or corporate event.
 If so, make sure you leave enough time for fun on the slopes!